nextgenthemes/advanced-responsive-video-embedder/readme/10-description.md

 #### Gutenberg ####

 *  Works with Embed, YouTube, Vimeo, Shortcode ... blocks.
-*  Provides it's own powerful ARVE Block with all the features the `[arve]` shortcode provides with a nice UI with detailed settings descriptions.
+*  Provides it's own powerful ARVE Block with all the features the `[arve]` shortcode offer with a nice UI with detailed settings descriptions.

 #### Both ####